Aquaculture Thematic Methods

 3.3.1 Nutrient Loading

-Fed aquaculture systems release nutrients to the environment through uneaten feed, faeces, and metabolic excretion.
-Nutrient loading accounts should record:[31]
+Fed aquaculture systems release nutrients through uneaten feed, faeces, and metabolic excretion.
+Nutrient loading accounts should record:[36]

 Table 3.4: Nutrient mass balance components for aquaculture